Particular/ServicePulse/docs/authentication-testing.md

 **Expected:** Each tab requires its own login because tokens are stored in `sessionStorage` (tab-specific).

+> [!NOTE]
-> **Note:** If your identity provider maintains a session (SSO), the login may complete automatically without prompting for credentials.
+> If your identity provider maintains a session (SSO), the login may complete automatically without prompting for credentials.

 ### Scenario 8: Logout Flow